-I work with adolescents and adults, providing individual, relationship, and sex therapy where appropriate.
+I offer online video sessions for adolescents and adults, providing individual, relationship, and sex therapy where appropriate.
 I am also trained to provide discernment counseling for couples who may be deciding if they should stay together.
 I am also trained in EMDR, a specialized treatment modality especially useful for healing past trauma.

-Partners come together to work through issues and concerns that may be creating obstacles to having the relationship each wants.
+Partners attend together via video to work through issues and concerns that may be creating obstacles to having the relationship each wants.
 These might include issues of communication, conflict, sex, infidelity, loss of romantic love, trust, parenting differences, or other challenges.

 Many people have questions about what exactly is involved with sex therapy.
 To be clear, sex therapy is just a specialized form of talk psychotherapy, with a focus on issues of sexual health and intimacy.
 No nudity, sexual contact, or sexual acts occur during session.

 For individuals, sex therapy might address issues of past sexual shame or trauma, body image, gender identity or sexual orientation, sexual functioning and satisfaction, problematic sexual behavior, sexual pain or anxiety, diminished desire, or any kind of exploration of your personal sexuality.

 For partners, sex therapy might include issues like sexual communication and openness, discrepancies in sexual desire, increasing intimacy, healing from infidelity, healing from one partner’s sexual trauma, exploration of kink or BDSM, exploration of open relationship structures, and general enhancement of sexual and relationship satisfaction.

 Discernment counseling is a great pre-therapy option for mixed agenda couples, in which one partner is leaning towards ending the relationship, while the other partner is leaning towards working on the relationship.
 Discernment counseling is not couples therapy; in fact, it is designed to avoid half-hearted (and therefore ineffective) couples therapy.